 The interference, γ{CH} , is achieved by filtering the measured interference in a running average filter.
-The filtering shall be continuous between the packet modes for channels measured in both modes.
-The different filter parameters for the packet modes are broadcast on PBCCH or, if PBCCH does not exist, on BCCH.
+The filter parameters are broadcast on PBCCH or, if PBCCH does not exist, on BCCH.

 In packet transfer mode the MS shall transfer the 8 γ{CH} values and the RXQUAL, SIGN_VAR and C values (see subclause 6.5.8.3.1) to the network in the Channel Quality Report included in the PACKET DOWNLINK ACK/NACK message.